cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 .. warning:: PSI/TM-Coffee requires BLAST and a database to search; if you don't have BLAST installed locally, it will use the BLAST default of T-Coffee.
 More importantly, if you don't specify a reduced database for TM-Coffee, it will run on nr and be equal to PSI-Coffee.

+.. hint:: When running PSI/TM-Coffee, T-Coffee will use the BLAST EBI by default; it can happen that the web service is unavailable from time to time, T-Coffee will return a warning asking you to use NCBI BLAST instead.
+You can either do that or wait and rerun your job later on.

 Using protein 2D/3D structural information
 ==========================================